ransurf/lyt-quartz-content/notes/The Four Intensities of Efforts.md

 ---

-You can see more about how these four intensities can become four folders: [[ideas/The ACE Folder Framework Flexes For You|ideas/The ACE Folder Framework Flexes For You]].
+You can see more about how these four intensities can become four folders: [[./The ACE Folder Framework Flexes For You|The ACE Folder Framework Flexes For You]].